 Weather forecast for April 14: Delhi rains may continue

+Weather forecast for April 14: After brief rain, scorching back in Delhi

-New Delhi, Apr 13: Let us have a look at the weather forecast for Bengaluru, Delhi, Kashmir, Himachal, Chhattisgarh and Madhya Pradesh on April 14.
+New Delhi, Apr 13: Let us have a look at the weather forecast for Bengaluru, Delhi, Chennai and Mumbai on April 14.

 Delhi: